conda-forge/conda-forge.github.io/src/README.md

 # Code of conduct

-The [NumFOCUS Code of Conduct](https://numfocus.org/code-of-conduct) is followed by us.
+Conda-forge follows the NumFOCUS Code of Conduct-

-1.Be considerate of others.
+1. Be considerate of others.
 Don't make others feel bad by insulting or dismissing them.
 Behave in a professional manner.
-2.Remember that conda-forge does not tolerate harassing or sexist, racist, or exclusionary humour.
+2. Remember that conda-forge does not tolerate harassing or sexist, racist, or exclusionary humour.
-3.Every piece of communication should be tailored to a professional audience that includes people from a variety of backgrounds.
+3. Every piece of communication should be tailored to a professional audience that includes people from a variety of backgrounds.
 Sexual imagery and language are not suitable.
-4.Regardless of gender, sexual orientation, gender identity and expression, handicap, physical appearance, body size, race, or religion, conda-forge is committed to creating a harassment-free community.
+4. Regardless of gender, sexual orientation, gender identity and expression, handicap, physical appearance, body size, race, or religion, conda-forge is committed to creating a harassment-free community.
 Harassment of community members in any manner is not tolerated.
-5.We endeavour to be empathic, welcoming, kind, and patient, as well as collaborative, inquiring, and cautious with our words.
+5. We endeavour to be empathic, welcoming, kind, and patient, as well as collaborative, inquiring, and cautious with our words.

 Thank you for your assistance in making this possible.